-1 2 d.
-The number of days contributed by participants for the current year.e.
-The names and employee number of participants with their individual 3 contributions.
-4 f.
-The total number of days available in the Bank as of July 1 st .
-5 g.
-The names and employee number of any additional unit members who have 6 7 joined. h.
-The names and employee number of any unit members who have canceled 8 h.
-The names and employee number of any unit members who have canceled participation.
-9 (4) The Committee's authority shall be limited to administration of the Bank.
-The 10 committee shall approve all valid requests complying with the terms of this 11 Article.
-Optional medical procedures, or non-emergency procedures that can be 12 scheduled during breaks shall not constitute a true catastrophic condition, though 13 complications arising from such procedures may become catastrophic.
-Requests for 14 the following shall be invalid: elective surgery, bariatric/weight loss surgery, 15 sprains/strains (wrist, hand, knee, ankle, back), pregnancy, tubal ligation/vasectomy, 16 cosmetic surgery, knee and hip replacement, shoulder/rotator cuff tear surgery, 17 18 carpal tunnel/hand/finger surgery, ankle and foot surgery, stress/depression related illness.
-18 19 (5) Applications shall be reviewed and decisions of the Committee reported to the 20 applicant, in writing, within ten (10) days of receipt of the application.
-20 (6) The Committee shall keep all records confidential and shall not disclose the nature 22 of the illness except as is necessary to process the request for withdrawal and defend 23 against any appeals of denials.
-24 25 26 (7) If the Bank is terminated for any reason, the days remaining in the Bank shall be returned to current members of the Bank equally.
-27 Definition 28 29 30 Bargaining unit members who suffer a catastrophic injury/illness that is expected to incapacitate the unit member for an extended period of time (in excess of thirty (30) days).
-31 (e) Eligibility 32 33 (1) All permanent unit members on active duty with the District are eligible to contribute to the Catastrophic Leave Bank.
-34 (2) Participation is voluntary, but requires contribution to the bank.
-Only contributors 35 will be permitted to withdraw from the Bank.
-36 (3) The contribution, on the appropriate form, will be authorized by the unit member 37 and continued from year-to-year until cancelled by the unit member.
-38 (4) Cancellation of membership in the Bank occurs automatically whenever a unit 39 member with more than ten (10) days of remaining sick leave fails to make
+- d.
+The number of days contributed by participants for the current year. - e.
+The names and employee number of participants with their individual contributions. - f.
+The total number of days available in the Bank as of July 1st. - g.
+The names and employee number of any additional unit members who have joined. - h.
+The names and employee number of any unit members who have canceled participation. - (4) The Committee's authority shall be limited to administration of the Bank.
+The committee shall approve all valid requests complying with the terms of this Article.
+Optional medical procedures, or non-emergency procedures that can be scheduled during breaks shall not constitute a true catastrophic condition, though complications arising from such procedures may become catastrophic.
+Requests for the following shall be invalid: elective surgery, bariatric/weight loss surgery, sprains/strains (wrist, hand, knee, ankle, back), pregnancy, tubal ligation/vasectomy, cosmetic surgery, knee and hip replacement, shoulder/rotator cuff tear surgery, carpal tunnel/hand/finger surgery, ankle and foot surgery, stress/depression related illness. - (5) Applications shall be reviewed and decisions of the Committee reported to the applicant, in writing, within ten (10) days of receipt of the application. - (6) The Committee shall keep all records confidential and shall not disclose the nature of the illness except as is necessary to process the request for withdrawal and defend against any appeals of denials. - (7) If the Bank is terminated for any reason, the days remaining in the Bank shall be returned to current members of the Bank equally.